musale/ussd_airflow/docs/tutorial.rst

+.. _tutorial:

 =====================
-Creating ussd screens
+Creating USSD screens
 =====================

-This document is a whirlwind tour of how to create ussd screen.
+This document is a whirlwind tour of how to create USSD screen.

-Strong feature of ussd airflow is to create ussd screen via yaml and not code.
-This make it easier to give the product owners to design ussd without knowing how to code
+Strong feature of USSD airflow is to create USSD screen via ``yaml`` and not directly in code.
+This makes it easier to give the product owners to design USSD without knowing how to code

-In ussd airflow customer journey is created via yaml.
+In USSD airflow, the customer journey is created via ``yaml``.
-Each section in a yaml defines a ussd screen.
+Each section in the ``yaml`` file defines a USSD screen.
-There different types of ussd and each type has its own rule on how to write ussd application
+There different types of USSD and each type has its own rule on how to write USSD application.

 Common rule in creating any kind of screen
 **Each screen has field called "type"** apart from initial_screen

-The following are types of ussd and the rules to write them.
+The following are types of USSD and the rules to write them.

 1. Initial screen (type -> initial_screen)
 ------------------------------------------